 6. Get Creative With Titles and Topics

 The average person will see tens of articles scrolling through their social media feeds.
-They’ll see titles that run the gamut from click bait to boring, and so many that they’ll end up with “article blindness,” where they just won’t notice average or commonly covered topics.
+They’ll see titles that run the gamut from click bait to annoying, and so many that they’ll end up with “article blindness,” where they just won’t notice average or commonly covered topics.

 7. Keep the Conversation Going